Congressional District # 02

 Residences were constructed approximately 150 feet from the landfill.

-The remedial investigation and feasibility study (RI/FS) was completed under a Consent Order.
-A Record of Decision (ROD) was issued on September 30, 1991, and an Explanation of Significant Differences was issued on February 29, 1996.
-The remedy includes capping of the waste disposal area; excavation of some wastes on the edges of the waste disposal area and placement of them under the cap; fencing; land-use restrictions; and long-term monitoring.
-It was eventually determined that the groundwater pump and treat system, a contingency in the ROD, would not be needed right away; its need would be assessed again later.
+The remedial investigation and feasibility study (RI/FS) for the site was completed under a Consent Order with the PRPs.
+A Record of Decision (ROD) was issued on September 30, 1991, and an Explanation of Significant Differences (ESD) was issued on February 29, 1996.
+The site remedy includes capping of the waste disposal area; excavation of some wastes on the edges of the waste disposal area and placement of them under the cap; fencing; land-use restrictions; and long-term monitoring.
+It was eventually determined that the groundwater pump and treat system, a contingency in the ROD, would not be needed right away.
+It was agreed that the need for the pump and treat system would be assessed again later.

-Remedy design was completed in January 1997.
-Mobilization for construction began in April 1998.
-The cap was installed, and some materials were excavated around the site and were placed under the cap.
-A Preliminary Close Out Report was issued on December 15, 1998, which documented construction completion for the site.
+Remedial design (RD) was completed in January 1997.
+Mobilization for construction of the remedy began in April 1998.
+The cap was successfully installed in 1998, and some materials from other locations on-site were excavated and placed under the cap.
+A Preliminary Close Out Report (PCOR) was issued on December 15, 1998, which documented construction completion for the site remedy.

-The site is maintained, and both groundwater and landfill gases are monitored.
-This work, called Operation and Maintenance, is performed by the state.
+The site is still maintained, and both groundwater and landfill gases are monitored.
+This work, called Operation and Maintenance, is performed by the Wisconsin Department of Natural Resources (WDNR).

-A five-year review report was signed on April 16, 2008.
+A third Five-Year Review for the site was signed on April 15, 2013.
 The conclusion of the review was that the remedy was functioning as anticipated.
-It was concluded that the remedy was protective of human health and the environment in the short term.
-However, because the institutional controls (deed restrictions) had not been implemented, the remedy was not protective in the long term.
-As of November 23, 2010.
-The institutional controls are in place.
-Therefore, the remedy is now protective in long term.
+It was concluded that the remedy was protective of human health and the environment in the short-term.
+All institutional controls (deed restrictions) are in place and effective.
+However, the remedy was not protective in the long-term.
+In order for the remedy to be protective in the long-term, groundwater monitoring and gas migration monitoring results must continue and appropriate action must be taken, as needed.
+The next five year review is scheduled for completion in April 2018.

 ContactsRemedial Project Manager, U.S. EPA